401trg/401trg.github.io/pages/burning-umbrella.md

 We’d like to extend a special thank you to all the victims, targets, researchers, and security vendors who have shared their own findings over the years.

+If you are interested in automating the intake of public 401TRG indicators, we recommend using our github detections repository.

+*Written by Tom Hegel, Senior Threat Researcher, Protectwise